-The University offers a daily symptom attestation and guidance for health care and child care facilities and other units with location-specific requirements for submitting a symptom attestation.
+The University offers guidance for health care and child care facilities and other units with location-specific requirements for submitting a symptom attestation.
 Individuals are required to self-monitor daily for symptoms and stay home or go home if they are sick or have any symptoms of COVID-19 infection.